YData was recognized as the best synthetic data vendor! Read the complete benchmark.

 We will cover basic DataProfiler usage in a data synthesis flow.
 We will focus the data pre-processing and its impact on the fidelity of the produced samples by leveraging Data Profiler and its outputs to understand what pre-processing leads to the best results.

-The full code implementation can be found here.
+The full code implementation can be found in this repository.
 The dataset we will be exploring in this tutorial can be found at Kaggle — Cardiovascular Disease.

 Let’s go!